-It turns out the South Gate market is only a short walk down the hill from the Hilton.
-For the first 15 minutes or so, I’m feeling pretty good; it’s definitely cold but I think I have dressed warmly enough to last a little while.
+It turns out the market is only a short walk down the hill from the Hilton.
+For the first 15 minutes or so, I’m feeling pretty good.
+Sure, it’s definitely cold but I think I’ve dressed warmly enough to last a little while.

 I make it to the market in no time and start wandering up and down the side streets to see what kinds of things are for sale.
-I think the cold weather is keeping people in because the market is not nearly as crowded as the hotel had told me it would be on a Friday night.
+Perhaps the cold weather is keeping people inside because the market is not nearly as crowded as the hotel told me it would be on a Friday night.

 After about an hour I haven’t found anything I really have to buy and my face is starting to sting from the cold.
 I decide it’s probably best to head back to the hotel and try this again when the sun is out.

 Last Day of my Round-the-World trip!

 I couldn’t sleep again last night but I’m taking that as a sign.
 Maybe my body is beginning the re-adjustment process to Eastern US Time.
 This can only be a good thing.

 After a couple of hours of restless sleep, I awoke to the sun rising over Namsan Park outside my window.
 The city looks beautiful in the morning light and I’m anxious to get out and explore with the limited amount of time I have left.